Tony Kuyper Photography

 Tips and best practices

-3. By default, Flow for the Photoshop Brush and Eraser tools (which are used by the Selection Brush) is set to 100%.
-This allows Opacity setting to determine the degree of selection of the painted area.
-For standard selections (those created with the "Standard Selection" button), the amount of paint deposited when painting with the Selection Brush matches the degree to which the painted area will be selected.
+3. For Standard Selections only, the Brush's Opacity determines the degree of selection of the painted area.
+The amount of paint deposited when painting with the Selection Brush matches the degree to which the painted area will be selected.
 So, to make an area 100% selected, paint with a Brush Opacity of 100%.
 To make a 50% selection, use a Brush Opacity of 50%.
 Partial selections (those less than 100%) are useful for partially revealing an adjustment.
 They can also be useful for helping generative fill content blend better into the image.
+NOTE: Brush Opacity should always be set to 100% for making Object Selections.

 10. Since the Selection Brush uses Photoshop's Brush tool, the "click-SHIFT-click" method to create straight-line brushstrokes works for it.
-This means it's possible to make straight-line standard selections or to quickly create object selections of straight-line objects.
+This means it's possible to make straight-line Standard Selections or to quickly create Object Selections of straight-line objects.

 11. While magenta is the default color for painting with the Selection Brush, "Choose overlay color" in the preferences allows choosing a different color.
 NOTE: Saturated colors work best for visualizing areas painted with the Selection Brush.

-13. The horizontal orientation of the TK Selection Brush plugin is the same width as several other "TK" plugins, so it fits nicely in the same panel dock with them.
+12. The horizontal orientation of the TK Selection Brush plugin is the same width as several other "TK" plugins, so it fits nicely in the same panel dock with them.
 This also means it can be docked as a tab with other "TK" panels so it to be easily opened when needed by clicking its tab.

-14. To change the plugin's size and/or orientation, hover the mouse over an edge to get the double-arrow cursor, grab the edge (click down on the mouse and hold), and then drag the edge to create the desired size/orientation.
+13. To change the plugin's size and/or orientation, hover the mouse over an edge to get the double-arrow cursor, grab the edge (click down on the mouse and hold), and then drag the edge to create the desired size/orientation.

-How to get the plugin
+How to download the plugin

 The plugin is distributed in a download folder which includes installation directions (it's easy to install).
 Photoshop 2022 (version 23.3.0) or Photoshop Beta is required to install it, but testing and troubleshooting are only available for the latest version of Photoshop.
 To get the free TK Selection Brush plugin, follow the directions below.